Flávio Caça-Rato: Personal drama

 When Caça Rato was 8, his father came home drunk and tried to hang him.
 When he was almost being hanged his uncle saved him.

-Caça-Rato was also shot twice on 1 August 2010 in the town of Campina Barreto, Pernambuco.
-The incident took place during a party after a Timbauba match — the team he played for at the time.
+Caça-Rato was also shot twice on 21 August 2010 in the town of Campinas, São Paulo.
+The incident took place during a party after a Guarani match — the team he played for at the time.
 Flavio got caught in an argument with two men, and one of them pulled a gun and shot him in the right leg and on the back.
 After staying in a hospital, Flavio was medicated and discharged.
 He started playing football again after a month.